What is Ads.txt?

 If you get an error in your Wordpress Admin letting you know that your Ads.txt file is out of date or failed to update, please follow these steps:

-1. Make sure you are running the latest version of the Mediavine Control Panel plugin.
+1. Verify the installed version of Mediavine Control Panel is 2.6.0 or higher.

 If you are running Sucuri, please follow these instructions in Sucuri to set